Test Code CTDC Connective Tissue Diseases Cascade, Serum

 Clinical Information

-The diagnosis of any CTD is based on clinical signs and symptoms and characteristic radiographic, histopathologic, and serologic findings.
-Certain CTD are characterized by autoantibodies that are highly specific for individual diseases as outlined in the Table.
-CTD often present clinically with signs and symptoms that are nonspecific, including constitutional signs such as fever, weight loss, fatigue, and arthralgias.
+The diagnosis of any CTD is based on the patient’s personal and family medical histories, clinical presentation, radiographic and histopathologic features, presence of specific autoantibodies, and other laboratory findings.(6-8) Certain CTD subsets are characterized by autoantibodies that are highly specific for individual diseases as outlined in the Table below.
+The detection of ANA in certain clinical subsets of CTD is generally dependent on the type of immunoassay employed and the reference intervals.(5,9) Clinically, patients with CTD often present with signs and symptoms that are nonspecific such as fever, weight loss, fatigue, and arthralgias.

 Table.
 Autoantibodies and Clinical Associations with Specific Connective Tissue Diseases